-1. Project Need - Maximum 100 points
+- A. Public Facilities Maximum 400 points. - 1.
+Project Need Maximum 100 points

-On the basis of project need, the committee will score each proposal using the following criteria:
+Based on project need, the committee will score each proposal using the following criteria:

-a.
 High Need: 70-100 points will be applied to proposals that: Address an already demonstrated significant problem which clearly affects health and/or safety;

-Address a significant problem which in the immediate future is likely to affect health and/or safety; or Address a situation in which all or the most critical services otherwise available cannot be provided because of architectural barriers or other physical impediments to the handicapped.
+Address a significant problem which in the immediate future is likely to affect health and/or safety; or b.
+Moderate Need: 40-69 points will be applied to proposals that:

+Address a situation in which all or the most critical services otherwise available cannot be provided because of architectural barriers or other physical impediments to the handicapped.